CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 ```
     The report will be stored in file "reports/figures/Fig5-All_models.pdf".

-## Steps to build dataset from scratch
+## (Optional) Steps to build dataset from scratch
-Follow the [Manual](docs/docs/index.md) to extract raw dataset and store in folders "raw" and "petscan".
+If you want to extract raw dataset and store in folders "raw" and "petscan", follow the [Manual](docs/docs/index.md).

 ## Project Organization